List of ancient Egyptian royal consorts: List of female rulers and co–rulers

 There has also been some debate on whether certain Queen regents such as Neithotep, Merneith, Khentkaus I and Khentkaus II did rule as Female Pharaohs or not.
 However, there is yet to be any concrete evidence that they did.
 The legendary Queen Nitocris was supposedly a Pharaoh at the end of the Sixth Dynasty, but no archeological evidence supports her existence.

-The Ptolemaic Dynasty implemented a policy of co-rule between spouses starting with Ptolemy II and Arsinoe II.
-Therefore, most Queens from this dynasty are not listed as consorts as they were co-rulers of Egypt while married to their husbands.
-The following is a list of Female rulers and co-rulers of the Ptolemaic Dynasty:
+The Ptolemaic Dynasty implemented a policy of co–rule between spouses.
+Therefore, many Queens from this dynasty are not listed as consorts as they were co–rulers of Egypt while married to their husbands.